punxaphil/maxi-media-player/README.md

 replaceHttpWithHttpsForThumbnails: true # default is false.
 Use this if you  want to replace http with https for thumbnails.
 mediaBrowserTitle: My favorites # default is 'All favorites'.
 Use this to change the title for the media browser/favorites section.
 sortFavoritesByType: true # default is false.
 Will group favorites by type (e.g. radio, playlist, album).
+hideMediaBrowserHeader: true # default is false.
+Hides the header of the media browser section (title and browse media button).

 # volumes specific
 hideVolumeCogwheel: true # default is false.
 Will hide the cogwheel for the volumes section.